katekorsaro/iron-dice/backlog/backlog.md

 # doing

+- [ ] implement partial equality for Roller

+# done

-- [ ] check for possible overflow given a definition.
+- [x] check for possible overflow given a definition.
 The overflow should happen when the number of dice multiplied by the maximum yielded result is over 255.

-# done

 - [x] rethink the numbers and impose limits to avoid overflow.
 Maybe the single die result should be a plain u8
 - [x] review automatic test... refactor possible?